trustgrid/docs/content/en/docs/applications/vnc-app/index.md

 - Internal server hostname or IP - the internal hostname or IP address of the SSH server and port number

-- Virtual server URL - the internal URL of the application
 - Virtual Network - only available if connectivity type is Virtual Network.
 The virtual network that will be used to connect to the application
 - Client Virtual IP - only available if connectivity type is Virtual Network.
 The virtual IP address that will be used to connect to the application